YaceroConsulting/dykning-med-direktuppstigning/README.md

 ## Data

 All data values are stored in JSON files.
 The data is extracted from the Swedish Navy's diving tables.
-The filenames below are described by the Swedish description from the original source table `USN v 6`
+The filenames below are described by the Swedish description from the original source table U.S. Navy Diving Manual (USN rev 6)

 -   `expositionstid.json` - _Maximal expositionstid samt gruppbeteckning efter dykning med direktuppstigning_.
 Före ytintervall.
 -   `ytintervall.json` - _Ytintervall för upprepade dyk med direktuppstigning_